NethermindEth/Forta-Agents/Benqi-Agents/Delegation-Monitor/README.md

-# Delegations Monitor Agent
+# Delegations Monitor Bot

 ## Description

-This agent detects users with a huge balance delegating their votes.
+This Bot detects users with a huge balance delegating their votes.

 ## Supported Chains